usds/techfar-hub-website-v3/How-To-Update/github-for-content.md

 ## Pull requests

 Once you have a branch full of changes you are happy with, you need to get it merged into the main branch so it can become part of the public website.
 As a measure of quality control, we require that a second person look at your changes before they go live.
 This way you get feedback and proof-reading of your changes, and we know that at least one of your peers approves what you've written.
-The way we ensure this is though a **pull request,** also called a PR, which is a system built into github for getting feedback on changes and formally approving or rejecting the changes overall.
+The way we ensure this is through a **pull request,** also called a PR, which is a system built into github for getting feedback on changes and formally approving or rejecting the changes overall.

 We're not going to exhaustively document how to comment on and interact with pull requests, since [github has good documentation about their pull request system](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/about-pull-request-reviews) already.
 However, we will cover the basics here.

 ### Creating a pull request

-1. At the top of the repo in github, there's a bar of links --- click the one that says _Pull reqeusts_
+1. At the top of the repo in github, there's a bar of links --- click the one that says _Pull requests_

     ![Main toolbar on a repo](images/main-tabs.png)
 2. Click the green "new pull request" button